SebFernandez/Battleship/README.md

 EDIT 29/10/16:
 * Function of checking for ships sinked is running.
 * **You can play PVP (Player vs Player) now.**

+EDIT 30/10/16:
+* Added CPU vs CPU, the function of filling the board for both AI runs but there is a big bug for the function of the game, I didn't found the bug yet.